ByAUJay

 Solution

-At 7Block Labs, we merge contract-level controls (Solidity) with signer-level controls (hardware + SOP) so your upgrades, pauses, mints, and configuration changes are gated by verifiable policy rather than habit.
-We package this into a deployable, auditable program you can hand to your SOC 2 auditor and your PMO.
+At 7Block Labs, we combine contract-level controls (using Solidity) with signer-level controls (like hardware and SOPs) to ensure that your upgrades, pauses, mints, and configuration changes are governed by clear, verifiable policies instead of just routine practices.
+We bundle all of this into a deployable, auditable program that you can easily share with your SOC 2 auditor and your PMO.

-Below is the pragmatic blueprint we implement, with device-level settings, contract modules, and runbook details your team can adopt immediately.
+Here’s the practical blueprint we use, complete with device-level settings, contract modules, and runbook details your team can start using right away.

 1) Treat admin operations as product features: encode them in contracts